:tocdepth: 2

 -------------------------------

 The IMU is connected to I²C bus 1 on the jetson.
-Checking with command ``i2cdetect -y -r 1`` should return a device with ``ID=28``.
+Checking with the following command on the **jetson**: ``i2cdetect -y -r 1`` should return a device with ``ID=28``.

 As seen in the diagram on top, the used topic is the ``/bno055/data``, which consists of the fused and filtered absolute data from the IMU.